awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

   FullAccess
 ```

 As before, use the arrow keys to select the IAM role you want to use with this profile\.
-The '>' character on the left points to the current choice\.
-Press ENTER to make your selection\.
+The ">" character on the left points to the current choice\.
+Press <ENTER> to make your selection\.

 The AWS CLI confirms your role selection\.